seanpattencode/seanpattencode.github.io/readme.md

 Features:
 Stripped down to be as performant as possible, with objective of fast loading times and smooth user experience.
-No use of images or any externally loaded resources.
+- No use of images or any externally loaded resources.
-Use of native fonts.
-Although roboto is hinted, no external fonts are actually downloaded, preventing any cumulative layout shift and therefore using native os fonts only.
+- Use of native fonts.
+Prevents any cumulative layout shift, loads faster, and reduces total data sent.
-Single file that is 4.31 KB, leading to fast loading on all connections.
+- Single file that is 4.31 KB, leading to fast loading on all connections.
-No seperate ICO for favicon, therefore no seperate request, instead computer emoji is used and described in html file.
+- No seperate ICO for favicon, therefore no seperate request, instead computer emoji is used and described in html file.

 Performance Measured: